muhammadnaqeebasif/DataEngineeringNanoDegree/capstone-project/README.md

     ```
 9. Now run the DAG in the airflow.
 Note `credentials` folder and its content are needed to run the airflow job and `credentials` folder should be in `~/airflow` directory.

+10. After you are done with the pipeline and release the resources.
+Run the following command in the terminal:
+    ```bash
+         python release_aws_resources.py
+    ```
 ---